dmaclach/dmaclach/vector_assets/README.md

 Officially `actool` supports `PDF` and `SVG` as vector formats.
 Some of the Apple documentation hasn’t been updated to mention SVG support.

-## How images are generated at compile time
+## How Images Are Generated At Compile Time

+Image generation depends heavily on the `Scale` option in Xcode.

 ![](images/image1.png)